03 Using R syntax

 plot_untrained

 The large triangles represent the prototypes for every class while the dots refer to the labeled cases in the data set.
 For these, the color represents their true class.
 For unlabeled cases, a square is used.
-Here, the color indicates the class of the estimates.
+Here, the color indicates the estimated class.
 As you can see, all cases are located very similarly and there seems to be no clear structure.
 Let us see how this changes when we train the model.

 data_embeddings = review_embeddings,